2025 Oust Anwar rally: Overview

 The main goal of the rally is to bring down the current Prime Minister, Anwar Ibrahim (left) and the Malaysian Unity Government he leads.
 PAS Youth chief Afnan Hamimi Taib Azamudden (right) explained that initially, a rally was to be held to protest the Urban Regeneration Act (URA), but it was changed to "Oust Anwar Rally".

 The protest was held, among other things, to express the people's dissatisfaction with the government led by Prime Minister, Anwar Ibrahim.
 The protest was also held to protest the implementation of the Urban Renewal Act (URA), the increase in the price of Liquefied Petroleum Gas (LPG), the elimination of subsidies, the failure to carry out reforms in Malaysian politics, the implementation of the Sales and Services Tax (SST) and the political intimidation of the opposition by the Malaysian Unity Government.
 PAS Youth chief Afnan Hamimi Taib Azamudden also added that the rally was intended to express solidarity with Muhammed Yusoff Rawther, a former research assistant to Anwar who was accused of trafficking cannabis and possessing two imitation pistols last year.

 Initially, the rally was called the "Himpunan Bantah URA" ("Protest Against URA Rally") which was organised by the Malaysian PAS Youth Council (DPPM), but PAS Youth Chief Afnan Hamimi said the initial plan to hold a rally to protest the government's proposal to introduce the Urban Renewal Act (URA) was changed to "Oust Anwar Rally".
 There were allegations that the rally was changed or rebranded because it didn't receive a warm response from the public.
 Tuaran PKR branch chief Razeef Rakimin said the issue did not receive a response because the people understood the purpose of urban renewal.
 He also added that "PAS's action to change the rally's name was because the issue they were campaigning for did not receive a response".

-According to an open letter inviting people to attend the rally, there are 15 reasons why the public to hold this gathering, including:
+According to an open letter inviting people to attend the rally, there are 15 reasons why the public should join this gathering, including: